annabananamal/NETWORX-TEAM/README.md

 <h5><strong>Why should you code?</strong></h5>
 <p>We all have hopes, dreams, and plans for the future.
 Whether you’re looking for a new opportunity, want to optimize your current job, or are simply searching for a new hobby, coding can help you get closer to your goals.
 And remember, anyone can learn how to code!</p>
 <h5><strong>Make cool stuff</strong></h5>
-<p><em> Ever wanted to make an app or a website?
+<p>Ever wanted to make an app or a website?
 Code does that.
 It can also help you automate a spreadsheet or create new tools for your community.
 Learning to code makes it possible to imagine the things you want to make and actually build them.
-You also have loads of fun!</em></p>
+You also have loads of fun!</p>
 <br>
     <p><strong> The link below teaches how to write a Program: Coding, Testing & Debugging!</strong> <br><br>
     <a href="https://study.com/academy/lesson/how-to-write-a-program-coding-testing-debugging.html"><button>Learn Code</button> </a></p>